-Field Description Your Action Tunnel Type Indicates the support for NAT.
-Choose the required tunnel type: Ruckus GRE and select the GRE Tunnel Profile.
+Field Description Your Action If you choose Min, the transmit power is set to 0dBm (1mW) per chain for 11n APs, and 2dBm per chain for 11ac APs.
+If you choose Max, the transmit power is set to the max allowable value according to the AP's capability and the operating country's regulations AP GRE Tunnel Options Tunnel Type Indicates the support for NAT.
+Ruckus GRE and select the GRE Tunnel Profile.
 SoftGRE and select the GRE Tunnel Profile select AAA Affinity, which is applicable only for proxy AAA.
 NOTE If you select AAA Affinity, you must enable Force Disassociate Client while creating the Soft GRE Profile.
-SoftGRE+IPsec and select the GRE Tunnel Profile select IPSec Tunnel Profile Syslog Options - Select ir sec Tullilei FTonie Enable external syslog server for Aps Indicates if an external syslog server is enabled.
-Select the check box and update the following details: • Server Address • Port • Facility for Event • Priority AP SNMP Options Enable AP SNMP Indicates if the AP SNMP option is enabled.
+SoftGRE+IPsec and select the GRE Tunnel Profile select IPSec Tunnel Profile Syslog Options ' ' Enable external syslog server for Aps Indicates if an external syslog server is enabled.
+Select the check box and update the following details: Server Address Port Facility for Event Priority AP SNMP Options Enable AP SNMP Indicates if the AP SNMP option is enabled.
 Select the check box.
 SNMPv2 Agent Indicates SNMPv2 Agent is applied.
 Click Create and enter Community.
 Select the required Privilege: Read or Write.
 Click OK.
 SNMPv3 Agent Indicates SNMPv3 Agent is applied.
 Click Create and enter User.
 Select the required Authentication: None SHA Enter the Auth Pass Phrase Select the Privacy option.
 For DES and AES options, Enter the Privacy Phrase.
-MD5 Enter the Auth Pass Phrase Select the Privacy option.
-For DES and AES options, Enter the Privacy Phrase.
-Select the required Privilege: Read or Write.
-Click OK.
-Advanced Options 4.
-CHCK OK . navancea options